Master of Data Science

-The University of Guelph is launching a new Master of Data Science program for Fall 2021, developed in response to a growing and anticipated need for top-tier data scientists in Canada.
+The University of Guelph is launching a new Master of Data Science program, developed in response to a growing and anticipated need for top-tier data scientists in Canada.
 You can expect to gain a diverse and comprehensive understanding of data mining; data warehousing and database management; extraction, transformation, and loading (ETL); machine learning; artificial intelligence (AI); statistical modelling; scripting; and data visualization.

 You'll build your skills through practical experience via written assignments, oral presentations, case studies, applied course projects and group work.
 You'll also have the opportunity to develop a portfolio of your work from the program, a valuable showcase in demand by tech employers.